microsoft/CognitiveServicesLanguageUtilities/CLI Tool/CogSLanguageUtilities.ViewLayer.CliCommands/Commands/PredictCommand/README.md

     - Configuration
         - Microsoft Read: EndpointUrl and ResourceKey
 3. Chunking
-    - You can define the character limit
+    - You can define the character limit (default is 5000)
 4. Prediction
     - You can choose either CustomText or TextAnalytics or both to run predictions on your document
     - For Text Analytics Configuration: